 With built-in AES media player for secure video viewing, the system offers role-based access control and user authentication for added security.
 In addition, you can issue secure one-time share links to other authorised external persons, making sharing evidence easy and secure.

 Audax DEMS and docking station solutions offer a streamlined approach to digital evidence management.
 With its wide range of functionalities, secure data processing, and ease of use, Audax DEMS is a must-have tool for any organisation that needs to manage digital evidence.
-Contact Audax today to learn more about how Audax DEMS can benefit your organisation.

 In today’s world, it’s important to have complete situational awareness, especially when it comes to monitoring cameras and user movements.